Dseekeroftruth/Food4Thoth/RainbowGathering/README.md

 ## 📂 Neumorphic Sidebar Navigation
 - Toggleable menu for quick access to different archive sections.
 - Expandable submenus for organizing related resources.

-## 📜 ReadMe & Resource Links
-- README files for individual sections are available in ../README.md links throughout the navigation.
-- Each gathering has its own page with direct links to original recordings.

 ---